The Sportin' Life

 Tampa Bay Hotel advertisement, Life magazine, 1913.

-Resorts responded to the public’s interest in competitive sports by organizing tournaments or exhibition games of tennis, golf, racing of all types or baseball.
+Resorts responded to the public’s growing interest in competitive sports by organizing tournaments or exhibition games of tennis, golf, racing of all types or baseball.
 Some hotels fielded baseball teams comprised of employees that played against local teams and hosted professional ball teams for spring training.

 Washington Senators spring training at Plant Field, Tampa, 1923.
 Courtesy of Tampa-Hillsborough County Public Library System.